 “Well, I got beat and I turned out OK.”

 How have you dealt with your emotional and psychological wounds from the treatment you received?
 Your turning out “OK” is likely due to your ability to ignore or divert dealing with your feelings about being abused—and not that the abuse had no (or little) effect on you.

-The pervasiveness of corporeal punishment normalizes abuse and attenuates the outrage that simmers below the surface of its victim’s consciousness and who fear being ostracized or demeaned if they speak up about their pain and suffering.
+The pervasiveness of corporeal punishment normalizes violent abuse and attenuates the outrage that simmers below the surface of its victim’s consciousness who fear being ostracized or demeaned if they speak up about their pain and suffering.

 “You’re gonna learn how to listen to me and do what I say!”

 Too often the lesson being taught the child is about the parent’s need for submission and compliance from the child and the parent’s unquestioned dominance and power over the child—squelching any rebellion or challenge to the parent’s authority.
 Whatever infraction that triggered the parent’s outrage gets sublimated and instead, the parent’s outrage becomes about the child’s lack of compliance.
 As the proverbial “last straw breaks the (parent’s) back”—“How many times have I told you…” is yelled at the child—an exasperation that feeds a perceived challenge to the parent’s authority.
 When administered to a 4 year old or other younger aged child this lesson is inappropriate to the child’s ability to comprehend and is likely to not even make sense to the child because it doesn’t understand what challenging authority means.